riker09/HetznerDynDNS/README.md

 # Hetzner DynDNS

-*tl;dr* Update a DNS record via the Hetzner DNS API.
+*tl;dr* Update a DNS record via the Hetzner DNS API to create a self-hosted DynDNS solution.

 ## Requirements

+* A domain
 * Hetzner DNS Console
 * API Token
 * A/AAAA record

 If you don't have one, go and create a Hetzner account at https://accounts.hetzner.com/.
 You'll need to move your DNS zone file to Hetzner for obvious reasons.
 Generate an API token to access the [DNS API](https://dns.hetzner.com/settings/api-token).

-## Intentional use case

-Like DnyDns, but without the middleman.

 ## Environment Variables